brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 PHP allows for constructors of child classes to have another signature, while keeping an invariant type system for all other functions.
-As with many things PHP, this inconsistency increases confusion of many developers.
+As with many things PHP, this inconsistency increases the confusion for developers.

 Some languages like Java, C# and Rust have a concept that I didn't cover today: generics.
 Type variance also plays a big role there.
-The topic is out of the scope for this blog post, but I might cover it in the future.
+That topic is out of scope for this blog post, but I might cover it in the future.

 With all these differences, there's one thing to keep in mind.
 The safety of a type system doesn't mean a language is better or worse.